Lissie: Career

-In August 2010, her single "Cuckoo" was voted overwhelmingly to be the Record of the Week by listeners of expat radio station Heart FM Spain (www.heartfmspain.com), as a result of listener feedback, Lissie and the album "Catching A Tiger" was featured throughout the week of August 23 to 27.
+In August 2010, her single "Cuckoo" was voted overwhelmingly to be the Record of the Week by listeners of expat radio station Heart FM Spain (www.heartfmspain.com), as a result of listener feedback, Lissie and the album "Catching A Tiger" were featured throughout the week of August 23 to 27.
 The single was also added to the "A" level playlist on BBC Radio 2 giving it around twenty plays a week on the UK's most popular station.
 The Cuckoo EP includes Lissie's live version of "Bad Romance" by Lady Gaga, which became popular online before being included on the release.

 Lissie is featured on at least 4 tracks on Snow Patrol's album Fallen Empires, released in November 2011.

-Her cover of Fleetwood Mac's 'Go Your Own Way' found prominence in early 2012, when it was used in a Twinings advert and in the film Safe Haven.
+Her cover of Fleetwood Mac's "Go Your Own Way" found prominence in early 2012, when it was used in a Twinings advert and in the film Safe Haven.
 The song was also used as a theme for the BBC Radio 4 reading of Iain Banks's Stonemouth, read by David Tennant.
 The song was also featured in the closing moments of the first-season finale for "Good Behavior" in 2017.
+In 2019, it was featured in Season 1, Episode 3 of the tv series "A Discovery of Witches".

 On 4 November 2015, she announced the released date for her new album, My Wild West, as 12 February 2016.

-She performed her song 'Wild West' in Part 14 of the third season of Twin Peaks.
+She performed her song "Wild West" in Part 14 of the third season of Twin Peaks.

-In season 3 of the TV show Loudermilk that was released in 2020, she played a fictional character called Lizzie Poole who used to be a singer-songwriter but gave that career up after a negative review written by the title character, Sam Loudermilk, played by Ron Livingston.
-The songs that character performs in the show are previously released Lissie songs.
+In season 3 of the TV show Loudermilk that was released in 2020, she played a fictional character called Lizzie Poole who used to be a singer-songwriter in a band called Pool, but gave that career up after a negative review written by the title character, Sam Loudermilk, played by Ron Livingston.
+The songs that character performs in the show are previously released Lissie songs, including "When I'm Alone."